Share Article

 • Adverse reactions to vaccines – 27% to 38% greater risk in neutered dogs

-• Behavioral problems (noise phobia, fear behavior, aggression, “ADD” etc.)
+• Behavioral problems (noise phobia, fear behavior, aggression, “ADD” etc.) – increased risk

-• Fatal acute pancreatitis (in neutered females)
+• Fatal acute pancreatitis – 22 times higher in neutered females

 That’s not a pretty picture, wouldn’t you say?

-Spaying and neutering before puberty is especially problematic.
 If we think rationally for a minute, how would removing a child’s reproductive organs before puberty affect their growth, maturation, and development?
 Puberty and sexual maturation is vital for bone, brain and organ development.

 Early age gonadectomy was linked to increase in noise phobia and undesirable sexual behaviors (mounting).
 A study showed that neutered dogs were more aggressive, fearful, excitable and less trainable than intact dogs.